uga-libraries/web-aip/README.md

    * date_end is exclusive: the download will not include WARCs stored on date_end.
    * Format both dates YYYY-MM-DD

+## Testing

+There are unit tests for all the script functions used by warc_download.py except check_seeds(), which will be changed soon.

+There are no tests for linux_unzip.py, which will be integrated into warc_download.py soon.

 # Workflow

 Because the script can take days to run, due to the time required to download WARCs, it often gets interrupted.